Dynamic positioning: Redundancy

-For certain operations redundancy is not required.
-For instance, if a survey ship loses its DP capability, there is normally no risk of damage or injuries.
+For certain operations, redundancy is not required.
+For instance, if a survey ship loses its DP capability, there is normally no risk of damage or injury.
 These operations will normally be done in Class 1.

-For other operations, such as diving and heavy lifting, there is a risk of damage or injuries.
+For other operations, such as diving and heavy lifting, there is a risk of damage or injury.
 Depending on the risk, the operation is done in Class 2 or 3.
 This means at least three Position reference systems should be selected.
-This allows the principle of voting logic, so the failing PRS can be found.
-For this reason, there are also three DP control computers, three gyrocompasses, three MRU's and three wind sensors on Class 3 ships.
-If a single fault occurs that jeopardizes the redundancy, i.e., failing of a thruster, generator or a PRS, and this cannot be resolved immediately, the operation should be abandoned as quickly as possible.
+This allows the voting logic to be applied, enabling the failing PRS to be found.
+For this reason, there are also three DP control computers, three gyrocompasses, three MRU's, and three wind sensors on Class 3 ships.
+If a single fault occurs that jeopardizes the redundancy, i.e., the failure of a thruster, generator, or PRS, and this cannot be resolved immediately, the operation should be abandoned as quickly as possible.

-To have sufficient redundancy, enough generators and thrusters should be on-line so the failure of one does not result in a loss of position.
+To have sufficient redundancy, enough generators and thrusters should be online so that the failure of one does not result in a loss of position.
 This is left to the judgment of the DP operator.
-For Class 2 and Class 3 a Consequence Analysis should be incorporated in the system to assist the DPO in this process.
+For Classes 2 and 3, a Consequence Analysis should be incorporated into the system to assist the DPO in this process.

 The redundancy of a DP ship should be judged by a failure mode and effects analysis (FMEA) study and proved by FMEA trials.
-Besides that, annual trials are done and normally DP function tests are completed prior to each project.
+Besides that, annual trials are done.
+Normally, DP function tests are completed before each project.

 DP operator

-The DP operator (DPO) judges whether there is enough redundancy available at any given moment of the operation.
+The DP operator (DPO) assesses whether sufficient redundancy is available at any given moment during the operation.
 IMO issued MSC/Circ.738 (Guidelines for dynamic positioning system (DP) operator training) on 24-06-1996.
-This refers to IMCA (International Marine Contractors Association) M 117 as acceptable standard.
+This refers to IMCA (International Marine Contractors Association) M 117 as an acceptable standard.

-To qualify as a DP operator the following path should be followed:
+To qualify as a DP operator, the following path should be followed: